MAIF/izanami/izanami-documentation/src/main/paradox/features/index.md

 this kind of strategy allow you to enable a feature using a script execution.
 On json context should be posted to evaluate if the feature is active or not.

-In this example, the feature is active if the user send in the context is `ragnar.lodbrock@gmail.com` :
+In this example, the feature is active if the user sent in the context is `ragnar.lodbrock@gmail.com` :

 <img src="../img/features/script.png" width="80%" />

+You can find more details about script @ref[on this page](../ui.md#create-or-update-a-script).

 ## GLOBAL SCRIPT

 Global script strategy is the same as script except that the script are shared between features.

+You can find more details about global scripts @ref[on this page](../ui.md#create-or-update-a-script).